pluralitas-zz/CognitiveTask/README.md

 5. PowerTap P1 power meter using an ANT+ USB stick
 6. Elecrow Easy Pulse v1.1 for PPG connected using Digital Output to ai4 on USB-6001 DAQ (Dev1)
 7. EMG on ai0-3 on USB-6001 DAQ (Dev1)
-8. Ability to connect to EEG PC using DB25 Parallel port type using psychopy.parallel library
+8. Ability to connect to EEG PC using DB25 Parallel port type using psychopy.parallel library using USB2LPT.
+[Taobao Link](https://item.taobao.com/item.htm?spm=a1z09.2.0.0.595a2e8d7JkFOT&id=19835544254&_u=e2n4hf9r63a1)

 ## Currently 5 tasks are implemented: